cgeo/cgeo/README.md

 ## Setting up an IDE

+Make sure to use Java 8 for your IDE and build process.
+Some of the involved tools require it, even though the source code is Java 7 only.

 ### Eclipse
 - Install an Eclipse distribution for your OS from http://eclipse.org/downloads/ (you may choose the Java developers distribution).
 - Start Eclipse, choose any directory as workspace.
 Close the welcome screen, if it appears.